THYROID DISEASE AND ITS HEALING

 6. Conversion to T3.
 Once inside the cells, thyroxine must be converted to T3 or triiodothyronine, the more active form of the hormone.
 This conversion requires selenium, magnesium and other nutrients.
 Fully 60% of this conversion occurs in the liver, so problems in the liver can interfere with the conversion of T4 to T3.

 7. Thyroid receptor problems inside the cells.
-According to my mentor, Dr. Paul Eck, adequate bioavailable potassium helps sensitize the cells to thyroid hormone.
+Dr. Eck found that adequate bioavailable potassium helps sensitize the cells to thyroid hormone.
 An excellent source of this is cooked vegetables.
+Potassium tablets are somewhat toxic and not as good.

-However, many people have too much toxic potassium in their bodies.
+Many people have too much toxic potassium in their bodies.
 This comes from eating fruit, and the widespread use of superphosphate fertilizers, which are even used on organic food.
 This, or other imbalances, may interfere with thyroid hormone utilization.
-To read more about this problem, please read Toxic Potassium on this website.
+For details, read Toxic Potassium.

 This amazing chemical is our body’s refined gasoline, as opposed to glucose, which may be compared to crude oil.
 ATP is the actual molecule that our bodies use to power its many activities.